ipfs-cluster/ipfs-cluster-website/content/documentation/reference/api.md

 The above should be enough to find out about the existing endpoints, their methods and current supported options.

+### Authentication

+The REST API supports both Basic and JWT token authentication:

+* Basic Authentication credentials are stored in `service.json` configuration file (`basic_auth_credentials`).
+* JWT token authentication works by sending requests with an `Authorization: Bearer <JWT-token>` header.
+The access token can be obtained by querying the `POST /token` endpoint.
+In order to obtain an access token, the user needs to be part of `basic_auth_credentials` and have an associated password.
+The JWT token is tied to the user requesting it and signed using their password.
+The only way to revoke JWT tokens right now is to change or remove the original Basic Auth credentials, which need an ipfs-cluster-service restart.

 ### The `/add/` endpoint

 The `/add` endpoint can be use to upload content to IPFS via the Cluster API.
 The Cluster peer is in charge of building or extracting the IPLD DAG, which is sent **block by block** to the cluster peers where it should be pinned, which in turn perform `block/put` calls to the IPFS daemon they are connected to.
 At the end of the process, a Cluster-Pin happens and with it the pinning operation arrives to the IPFS daemons which should already have all the needed blocks.